Gigaspaces/solution-hub/docs/querydsl/querydsl.md

 ${maven-plugin.xml}
 ```

 This configuration will call `XapQueryDslAnnotationProcessor` before compiling your project sources.
 It will look for POJOs marked with `@SpaceClass` annotation and generate `Q...` classes for them that allow you to build up Querydsl `Predicate`s.
-Before using such classes, you have to call this processor with `process-test-sources` maven goal, or just call `install` if you are already using it:
+Before using such classes, you have to call this processor with `process-sources` maven goal, or just call `install` if you are already using it:
 ```
 ${maven-commands.txt}
 ```